 Kentucky Is a Global Business Center

-Kentucky manufacturers are having great success and their numbers are growing.
-A recent survey shows over half of the state’s manufacturers plan to hire between 1 and 19 employees in 2013.
+Manufacturers in the Bluegrass State are having great success and their numbers are growing.
+Fifty-eight percent of those surveyed by the Kentucky Association of Manufacturers planned to hire between 1 and 19 employees in 2012.

 Large on Logistics

-In addition to its manufacturing strength, Kentucky is a logistical paradise, located within 600 kilometers of 65 percent of the U.S. population.
-Two international airports and two top air cargo hubs (UPS and DHL) help rank Kentucky third in air cargo shipments.
-Kentucky also offers major rail and river ports, 10 interstates and nine major highways, and the most miles of navigable rivers in the lower 48 states.
+In addition to its manufacturing strength, Kentucky is a logistical paradise.
+The state is located within 600 kilometers of 65 percent of the American population.
+Two international airports and two top air cargo hubs (UPS and DHL) helped rank Kentucky third in total air cargo shipments in 2010.
+Kentucky also has 90,000 miles of navigable rivers, major rail and river ports, five interstates, and nine major highways.

-Kentucky is home to many corporate headquarters, including YUM!
-Brands (KFC and Pizza Hut), Lexmark, Humana, Tempur-Pedic, Toyota Motor Engineering and Manufacturing North America, and CafePress.com.
+Kentucky is home to a variety of corporate headquarters, including YUM!
+Brands (KFC and Pizza Hut), Lexmark, Humana, Tempur-Pedic®, and Toyota Motor Engineering and Manufacturing North America.

-While some started in Kentucky, others relocated for the great business climate, low business costs, skilled and educated work force, logistical and geographic benefits, and superior quality of life.
+While some started in Kentucky, others have relocated to the state for its favorable business climate, low energy costs, progressive incentive programs, highly skilled and educated work force, significant logistical and geographic advantages, and superior quality of life.

-Many of Kentucky’s successes are due to the state’s competitive tax incentives for firms that locate, expand, or reinvest in the state.
-The hundreds of companies approved for incentives since 2009 are investing billions of dollars across Kentucky, with the potential to create or retain more than 44,000 jobs.
+Many of Kentucky's successes have been possible because of the state's new and revised tax incentive programs for companies that locate, expand, or reinvest in the state.
+Since July 2009, hundreds of companies received approval through these programs and are implementing or considering investments totaling nearly $4 billion across Kentucky, with the potential to create or retain more than 30,000 jobs.